 All species of wildlife require four habitat components to survive: food, water, shelter, and space.
 White-tailed deer are a forest dwelling species, however, they are considered “habitat generalists” as they are highly mobile and can find their life needs from a variety of land types.
 However, for them to thrive, good habitat contains all four of the habitat components needed for survival, during all four seasons of the year.

-Openings such as fields, pastures, and forest openings are important aspects of deer habitat because they provide areas for bedding and feeding.
-The size of a managed opening is often determined by the management practice used and the surrounding habitat, but 1 to 3 acres is considered the favorable size for openings.
-Smaller openings such as these provide the deer with a sense of safety and security.
-Optimally, multiple openings connected by herbaceous travel lanes should be distributed throughout a property.
-At minimum, 10% of a primarily wooded property should consist of managed openings.
+Early successional habitat areas and forest openings are important aspects of deer habitat because they provide areas for bedding and forage opportunities.
+Early successional habitat develops shortly after a disturbance and is characterized by dense, low-lying vegetation.
+The size of a managed opening or early successional habitat area is often determined by the management practice used and the surrounding habitat, but at least one to three acres is recommended.
+Optimally, multiple openings would be distributed throughout a large property.
+We recommend 10% of a primarily wooded property to consist of managed openings/early successional habitat.
+We recommend maintaining these areas by burning every 2 to 3 years.
+However, alternative maintenance options include mechanical control, such as mowing, and/or chemical control with herbicides.

-Mast-producing vegetation refers to species which produce fruit, berries, nuts, or seeds which serve as food sources for wildlife.
-Examples of good mast-producing tree species include oaks, hickories, and persimmon.
+Mast-producing vegetation refers to those which produce fruit, berries, nuts, or seeds which serve as food sources for wildlife.
+Examples of good mast-producing tree species (in Indiana) include oaks, hickories, and persimmon.
 Brambles, such as blackberries and raspberries, also provide good sources of food.
+We recommend encouraging the growth and regeneration of native mast-producing trees and considering a supplemental planting in areas which do not contain or are unlikely to naturally produce mast-producing species.
+Be sure to protect your newly planted trees/shrubs with tubes or fencing in areas which contain high populations of deer.
+Manage already established trees by controlling invasive plants and ensuring they have optimal space around them to grow and reach sunlight.

-Many properties may benefit by providing additional food sources for white-tailed deer in the form of food plots.
+Many properties may benefit by providing additional food sources for turkey in the form of food plots.
 Food plots are small strips or blocks of land which are planted with grain crops, legumes, and/or root vegetables for wildlife to consume.
-Food plot plantings can be perennial and left standing year-round for several consecutive years, or can be annual which typically only last a single growing season.
+Food plot plantings can be perennial and left standing year-round for several consecutive years, or can be annual, which only last a single growing season.
 Both perennial and annual food plots provide excellent sources of food and having both types of plots on a property is recommended to provide the most benefit.
-Perennials provide a constant source of food year-round and are the backbone of a food plot program, while annuals are used to produce rapid bulk food which are beneficial during high-stress periods of the year such as during the fawning season and when bucks are growing antlers.
+Perennials provide a constant source of food year-round and are the backbone of a food plot program, while annuals are used to produce rapid bulk food which are beneficial during high-stress periods of the year.

 Additional information: